mrhorin/suggestrap/README.md

 The first argument hash in Suggestrap object is required items.
 - `target`: The input tag element's id of target that you would like to suggest.
 - `url`: Link to JSON. '%QUERY' is request params, inputed value in target element is set into its.
-- `key`: if you would like to show JSON's 'name' key in suggestions, this value is 'name'.
+- `key`: if you would like to show name key of JSON in suggestions, this value is 'name'.

 The second argument hash in Suggestrap object is optional item.
 - `minlength`: The minimum character length needed before suggestions start getting rendered.
-Defaults to '2'.
+Defaults to 2.
 - `wildcard`: Request params's wild card for JSON.
 Defaults to '%QUERY'.
 - `delay`: If target element fire the keyup event and don't fire the next keyup event until over 400ms, suggestrap would show the suggestions from inputed value.
-This option meaning is that don't increase request for JSON URL.
-Defaults to '400'.
+The  option purpose is that don't increase request for JSON URL.
+Defaults to 400.
 - `count`: If this option is 10, suggestrap would show maxium 10 suggestions.
 Defaults to 5.

 If you don't understand about this README.md document, there are demo.html file in './dist/html/' directory, please show this file from your browser.